 - The Viper PST Gen II takes incredible performance and rock...

-- Shooters who dial their turrets for bullet drop and wind...
+- Users who dial their turrets for drop and wind compensation...

-- The reticle offers shooters highly functional, intuitive,...
+- The reticle offers highly functional, intuitive, and...

 - Extra-low dispersion glass increases resolution and color...